 Source: Centers for Disease Control and Prevention Public Health Image Library (Dr. Pirozzi, 1972).

-This photograph of a male with chancroid shows two penile ulcerations (blue arrows) and right-sided tense, inguinal adenopathy (black arrow).
+This photograph of a man with chancroid shows two penile ulcerations (blue arrows) and right-sided tense, inguinal adenopathy (black arrow).

 Source: Centers for Disease Control and Prevention Public Health Image Library (J Pledger, 1976).